 - The cosmopolitan and hip city of Burlington, the mountain town of Stowe, and the college town of Middlebury – our three overnight destinations

 - Incredible colors that come out during the peak foliage days of October

 Our biking and hiking routes are designed with maximum flexibility, giving you the option to do short or long rides and hikes each day.
 No advanced fitness level is needed but we’ll have enough distance for you if you want it.

 Whether you come for the biking, the hiking, the beer, or just the loveliness of the state of Vermont, you will have a great time on this tour!
 This adventure is brought to you by:

 - Dates: October 11 - 16, 2023

 - Activities: Biking, Hiking, Beer Tasting, and Fall Foliage

 - Guides: Jeremy Tomkiewicz

 - Visit up to 15 Vermont breweries with Vermont-based Brew Your Own Magazine Publisher, Brad Ring

 - Bicycle along the scenic Lake Champlain shoreline and in the rolling Champlain Valley

-- Mountain bike and hike on the beautiful trails of the Von Trapp Family Lodge in the ski town of Stowe
+- Hike on the beautiful trails of the Von Trapp Family Lodge in the ski town of Stowe

 - Sample beers only available in Vermont from The Alchemist, Lawson’s Finest Liquids and smaller, local breweries